The Pole Studio Beginner Level Instructor Training Programme

 If you want to find out which moves are covered in this course, do not hesitate to get in touch with us at The Pole Studio.

 We provide an additional workbook that guides trainee instructors through every element of their assessments.
-You will learn what is required during the 30-minute practical assessment presentation and the 45-minute multiple choice written assessment which takes place on the third day of the course.
+You will learn what is required during the 30-minute practical assessment presentation and the 45-minute multiple choice written assessment which takes place at the end of the course.
 All assessments are structured with a numerical points system, allowing no room for subjectivity.
 Trainees will know exactly what is required of them to pass the assessments with the highest possible marks.

 Preparation and Clothing